TylerMclaughlin/midi-rnn-midi/readme.md

 # midi-rnn-midi

-this project uses deep learning to capture the relationship between musical phrases played by human improvisers.
+This project uses deep learning to capture the relationship between musical phrases played by human composers.

-Think of it as an artificially intelligent substitute for a human musician.
-The neural network is capable of playing in a call-and-response fashion.
+Single channel, linear rhythms mode uses the python-midi package.
+This is pretty much just for drums.

+Extending to multi-channel compositions, I made use of the pretty midi package.

+## Data Augmentation Strategies

+Sparsifying data is useful if you have a small training set with complex musical rhythms or passages.

+Transposing notes that are not drums.

+Injecting digitized noise into midi files, affecting the note timing with a Poisson process, but such that the notes are pushed backward after everytime they are pushed forward a tick.